Yloquo/FGO-Macros-for-Bluestacks/README.md

 !!!You're using BlueStacks!!!

-In Bluestacks Macro recorder (shortcut: Ctrl+Shift+7) icon weird clipboard with a play icon, found under ... icon, click the import icon (on the same horizontal line as "Record new macro", sqaure with the arrow pointing down).
+In Bluestacks Macro recorder (shortcut: Ctrl+Shift+7) icon weird clipboard with a play icon, found under ... icon, click the import icon (on the same horizontal line as "Record new macro", square with the arrow pointing down).
 Go to wherever you've put the macros, and select them.
 !!!You can't just put the macros in the macro folder!!!
 I did that and it didn't work.
 Also importing doesn't work if the macros in the macro folder.
 I did that as well and it also doesn't work.